Header Banner

-How To: Alphabetize lists of words in Microsoft Word
+How to Alphabetize lists of words in Microsoft Word

-Alphabetize lists of words in Microsoft Word
+"How to Alphabetize lists of words in Microsoft Word" cover image

 Chronology in Microsoft Word is convenient when it comes to organizing your documents.
 Thankfully, you don't have to manually edit the document to put things in alphabetical order!
 This video shows you how to do it in a few clicks.